r3econ/bbq-ios/README.md

 # What could be improved
 The app was created as a weekend project long time ago.
 It is production ready, updated to run in latest IDEs, but couple of things could be either added or improved.
 - Adding unit tests for creation of `CoreData` stack and importing initial data
-- Moving images and colors to asset catalogs
 - Adding more comments to the code
 - Simplifying autolayout logic in `RAFDetailViewController`